-Solutions Architect for growth-stage startups.Now shipping three production AI systems with Claude.
+Solutions Architect for growth-stage and enterprise orgs.Now shipping production AI systems with Claude.

 I’m Shirley.
-Pre-sales SA and CSE leadership at Demandbase and Clearbit (acq.
-HubSpot)— tier-one customers Stripe, Slack, Meta, Intercom, Segment.
-Today, in CDMX: five live businesses and AI-native systems I ship with Claude daily.
+Pre-sales Solutions Architecture, and post-sales Customer Success Engineering and Support leadership at Clearbit (acq.
+HubSpot) and Demandbase— serving tier-one customers like Stripe, Slack, Meta, Intercom, and Segment.
+Today, in Mexico City: five live businesses and AI-native systems I ship with Claude daily.

 The honest version

-On the obvious question first — yes, I have been busy building and supporting five businesses in Mexico City.
-The reason I can step into a full-time role now is that the last two years of work have been about exactly that: building the org, the processes, and the platform (RIOS) so the businesses run without me as a single point of failure.
-My partner co-runs them with a fully capable team behind her; the day-to-day continues whether I’m involved or not.
+First, the obvious: after stepping away from tech, I've been busy building and supporting five businesses in Mexico City.
+It's gone surprisingly well.
+The last couple of years have been about engineering myself out of the day-to-day — building the org, the processes, and the platform (RIOS) so the businesses run without me as a single point of failure.
+My partner now leads the full operation and the day-to-day, with a fully capable team behind her; the businesses continue whether I'm involved or not.
 Stepping back from operations was the goal.
-Anthropic was attractive to me a year ago too — the timing just wasn’t right then.
-It’s starting to feel right now.
+Anthropic was attractive to me a year ago too — the timing just wasn't right then.
+It's starting to feel right now.

 What pulled me toward Anthropic is twofold.
-This role in particular reads like an unusual fit with the work I’ve actually done — pre-sales Solutions Architecture and post-sales engineering ownership for growth-stage tech customers, founder-led technical conversations, and the architectural advisory work that lives between technical evaluation and production deployment.
+This role in particular reads as a distinct match for the work I've actually done — pre-sales Solutions Architecture and post-sales Customer Success Engineering ownership for growth-stage and enterprise customers, founder-led technical conversations, and the architectural advisory work that lives between technical evaluation and production deployment.
 And Anthropic itself is, by almost any measure, one of the most attractive places in tech right now — the work, the team, and the trajectory all line up.
-I’ve been using Claude as a daily operator across my businesses, and the rate of capability gains release-over-release has been hard to look away from — it’s rare to watch a product redefine what’s possible this quickly.
-The mission — advancing safe and beneficial AI systems — is one of the few in tech I find genuinely worth spending the next chapter of my career on.
+I've been using Claude as a daily operator across my businesses, and the rate of capability gains release-over-release has been hard to miss — it's rare to watch a product redefine what's possible this quickly.
+The honest pull is the learning curve.
+Being inside the work at Anthropic — instead of watching it from the outside — is the better seat.
 I want to be at Anthropic.
-This role is the cleanest fit; if the team thinks I’d land harder somewhere adjacent, I’d hear that conversation too.
+This role is the cleanest fit; if the team thinks I'd land harder somewhere adjacent, I'd hear that conversation too.

 After a decade of doing this, my honest evaluation criteria for any job have stayed the same three things, in this order: a place with an overwhelming amount of opportunities to continue learning, a smart team, and cool products.
 That framework has never led me wrong.
 Anthropic clears all three.